Will-GitHub/Cree_MicrowaveTransistorBehaviorPrediction_Framework/README.md

 A project framework to profile and catalog existed models' accuracy performance and computational performance.

 ## Your checklist to run those examples
-- [ ] Clone this repository.
+- [X] Clone this repository.
-- [ ] Put your data files into this directory ''
+- [X] Put your data files into this directory ''
-- [ ] check the dependencies.
+- [X] check the dependencies.

 ## Dependencies
+sklearn